kbuckleys/spoot/README.md

 But most importantly, a music player should pretty much know its place.
 It's not the user's center of attention.

-# Functionality
-- Setup is a breeze.
-First run will prompt you to automatically sync missing dependencies with your permission, then take you to Spotify's authentication page.
-Authenticate, and at which point you can start using spoot right away
-- Your paths are nested and retained by default, given the number of menus and submenus

 # Limitations:
-Third-party Spotify clients are inherently bound to what the Spotify Web API allows, and spoot is no exception
+Third-party Spotify clients are inherently bound to what the Spotify Web API allows, and spoot is no exception.
+I felt obligated to be upfront about what spoot cannot do, for reassurance and to save your time

 - **Remove from queue -- Spotify Web API limitation**
   - Local queue can be implemented as an alternative.
 In which case it will provide full control over its functions.
 However...